Welcome to PWP!

 What We Do

-PWP’s community outreach activities include mentoring young high school writers, sponsoring the annual Founders Award Scholarship for creative writing students at Yavapai College, and cosponsoring a student writing contest with Prescott Public Library and Prescott Valley Library.
+PWP’s community outreach activities include mentoring young high school writers, sponsoring the annual Founders Award Scholarship for creative writing students at Yavapai College, and cosponsoring a student writing contest with Prescott Public Library, Prescott Valley Library, and Chino Valley Public Library.
 We invite the community to attend our meeting whether members of PWP or not.

-Our annual $20 fee entitles members to many benefits: monthly programs and networking with publishing industry speakers, writing submission, contest, marketing and event updates via the PWP Google groups listserv / PWP Forum page, as well as the PWP Facebook page, and posting personal website links.
+Our annual $20 fee entitles members to many benefits: monthly programs and networking with publishing industry speakers, writing submission, contest, marketing and event updates via the PWP Facebook page, and posting personal website links.
 Members are also able to attend free workshops presented by the organization during the year and can enter the PWP writing contest at a special cost.
 In December we hold a Christmas party for the members.
 Membership dues run from January 1st to December 31st.

 “This is my living faith, an active faith, a faith of verbs: to question, explore, experiment, experience, walk, run, dance, play, eat, love, learn, dare, taste, touch, smell, listen, argue, speak, write, read, draw, provoke, emote, scream, sin, repent, cry, kneel, pray, bow, rise, stand, look, laugh, cajole, create, confront, confound, walk back, walk forward, circle, hide, and seek.
 To seek: to embrace the questions, be wary of answers.”

 Terry Tempest Williams, naturalist and writer